 Veteran Administration loans are also very similar to FHA and USDA.
 Credit scores under 660 will impact rates but equity/down payment is not a factor.

 Typically, shorter terms will offer lower mortgage rates.
 30 year fixed loans are most common but shorter term loans, specifically 15 year loans, will usually have lower rates.
 The difference in rate will fluctuate depending on the current market conditions.
 Sometimes shorter term loans will have lower rates but other times it will not make a huge difference.

 ARM loans that adjust after a certain period will also on most occasions have lower rates.
 ARM loans are considered riskier because the rate is only fixed for a certain amount of years(1, 3 ,5, 7 or 10 years).
 Once the rate becomes adjustable, it’s very likely that the rate and monthly payment will go up.
 This is especially common in a rising interest rate environment.

 Contact Us For Details

-Give us a call to discuss your particular situation.
+Give us a call at 720-514-3388 to discuss your particular situation or fill out the short contact form.
 Part of our job is to analyze our clients situation to see what the best option is for them.
 We have a lot of flexibility in how we can structure a loan to fit our clients needs.
 We are not pushy so we promise you will not feel pressured or uncomfortable.
 In many cases, we can provide a mortgage quote without even pulling credit.